Dear All,

-Dear All, This is Mary from Chennai, I work as an HR in an IT Start Firm.
+This is Mary from Chennai.
+I work as an HR in an IT Start Firm.
 We have a practice of sending an Appointment letter through email to our employees digitally signed by the Managing Director.
-But we do not have the copy where the employee acceptance signatures are not there.
+However, we do not have a copy where the employee acceptance signatures are not there.

 I would like to know whether we should have a hard copy of the letter signed by the employee or if this is fine.
-My concern is after the latter days they should not say, I have not received nor not accepted by me when they go against the Protocols.
+My concern is that after a few days, they should not claim that they have not received it or that it was not accepted by them when they go against the Protocols.

 Seeking your advice.